bitprim/bitprim-server/README.md

 All files in this repository fall under the license specified in [COPYING](https://github.com/bitprim/bitprim-server/blob/version2/COPYING).
 The project is licensed as [AGPL with a lesser clause](https://wiki.unsystem.net/en/index.php/Libbitcoin/License).
 It may be used within a proprietary project, but the core library and any changes to it must be published on-line.
 Source code for this library must always remain free for everybody to access.

-**About Libbitcoin**
+**About Bitprim**

 The bitprim toolkit is a set of cross platform C++ libraries for building bitcoin applications.
 The toolkit consists of several libraries, most of which depend on the foundational [bitprim-core](https://github.com/bitprim/bitprim-core) library.
 Each library's repository can be cloned and built using common [Automake](http://www.gnu.org/software/automake) instructions.

-**About Libbitcoin Server**
+**About Bitprim Server**

-A full Bitcoin peer-to-peer node, Libbitcoin Server is also a high performance blockchain query server.
+A full Bitcoin peer-to-peer node, Bitprim Server is also a high performance blockchain query server.
 It can be built as a single portable executable for Linux, OSX or Windows and is available for download as a signed single executable for each.
 It is trivial to deploy, just run the single process and allow it about two days to synchronize the Bitcoin blockchain.

-Libbitcoin Server exposes a custom query TCP API built based on the [ZeroMQ](http://zeromq.org) networking stack.
+Bitprim Server exposes a custom query TCP API built based on the [ZeroMQ](http://zeromq.org) networking stack.
 It supports server, and optionally client, identity certificates and wire encryption via [CurveZMQ](http://curvezmq.org) and the [Sodium](http://libsodium.org) cryptographic library.

 The API is backward compatible with its predecessor [Obelisk](https://github.com/spesmilo/obelisk) and supports simple and advanced scenarios, including stealth payment queries.
 The [bitprim-client](https://github.com/bitprim/bitprim-client) library provides a calling API for building client applications.
 The server is complimented by [bitprim-explorer (BX)](https://github.com/bitprim/bitprim-explorer), the Bitcoin command line tool and successor to [SX](https://github.com/spesmilo/sx).